Translate this Page

 Is this a ban on gas leaf blowers?

-No. The proposed ordinance will phase out the use of gas leaf blowers for drier months when there are fewer leaves on the ground.
-We understand that existing electric leaf blower technology may be insufficient for leaf maintenance needs during certain times of year, especially for large campuses and natural areas.
-From October to December, gas leaf blowers will be permitted – with a goal of eventually transitioning entirely to electric leaf blowers as the technology improves.
+The ordinance will phase out the use of gas leaf blowers during drier months when there are fewer leaves on the ground.
+From October to December of 2026 and 2027, gas leaf blowers will be allowed – with the goal of eventually transitioning entirely to electric leaf blowers as the equipment technology improves.

 When will Portland stores stop selling gas leaf blowers?